jannschu/datamatrix-rs/README.md

 - [x] Implement [Extended Rectangular Data Matrix (DMRE)](https://e-d-c.info/projekte/dmre.html) defined in ISO 21471 which adds more rectangular symbol sizes
 - [x] Tile placement decoding.
+- [ ] Visual detection in images.
+- [ ] More detailed decoder output.
 - [ ] ECI support.
 This has progressed as far as I could get without buying the standards for this (several hundred dollars).
-- [ ] Visual detection in images

 Things in consideration for after that:

 - "Structured Append"
 - "Reader Programming"
-- FCN1 and GS1

 ## Disclaimer